 Deciphering the Original Word and the Intent of HaShem should go a long way to kindling what shall surely become a nuclear inferno resulting from the re-uniting and Restoration of the 12-Tribed Kingdom of Israel as ONE Nation – the Israel of HaShem.
 The igniting of this inferno should originate with us.
 HaShem is doing His part of the Consolation –imbuing the exiles with an urge to return and so formulate the regathering of the exiles.
 Rather than opposing it, as is evident in both Houses today, we should activate and inspire it.

-This is the theme of the Prophetic Reading for this week, Haftarah for Parashat Eikev from Isaiah 49.
+This is the Prophetic theme of the weekly Bible Reading of the Haftarah for Parashat Eikev from Isaiah 49.
 Listen to the inspiring Message and insight provided by Rabbi Machlis, Jerusalem.

 Independent research scholar.
 He works tirelessly as an activist promoting Israel and settlement of the Land of Israel, and as Webmaster and co-ordinator of Kol HaTor.
 Read More.